 With your vote, I will work tirelessly to advance these and other issues, stay ahead of emerging threats to our community, listen to your concerns, and advocate for what’s most important to you in the Maryland House of Delegates.

 Jon grew up in a family uniquely dedicated to public service in Maryland.
-In the legislature, he sat in a seat formerly occupied by his uncle, Senator Ben Cardin, great uncle, Delegate Maurice Cardin, and grandfather, the Honorable Judge Meyer Cardin.
+In the legislature, he sits in a seat formerly occupied by his uncle, Senator Ben Cardin, great uncle, Delegate Maurice Cardin, and grandfather, the Honorable Judge Meyer Cardin.
 With no lack of powerful role-models around the table at weekly family dinners, Cardin learned early the value of humility and service – principles that continue to guide his life and work today.